 Marketing Automation Software

 You need to market before you begin selling.
 Marketing automation was designed to make the job of marketers easier.
-Sales reps also benefit from having a full understand of marketing automation.
+Sales reps also benefit from having a complete understanding of marketing automation.
 Especially if they are required to take on more roles in smaller organizations.

 Marketing automation allows companies to streamline their outreach efforts.
 The tech also automates tasks, measures ROI, nurtures leads and helps with cross-selling and up-selling.
 Many business types—including B2C and B2B— use marketing automation.